stassa/louise/README.md

 Learning with metarules
 -----------------------

-Metarules are used in MIL as inductive bias, to determine the structure of clauses in learned hypotheses.
-Metarules are second-order logic clauses, that resemble first-order Horn clauses, but have second-order variables existentially quantified over the set of predicate symbols.
+Metarules are used in MIL as second-order background knowledge.
+Metarules are second-order definite clauses, similar to first-order definite clauses, but have second-order variables existentially quantified over the set of predicate symbols.

 Below are some examples of metarules in the `H22` language of metarules, with at most three literals of arity at most 2 (as output by Louise's metarule